flynnbops/flynnbops.github.io/_posts/2020-11-03-testing_fails.md

 - If you can't figure out why "it won't work even though it’s all setup" ... probably worth checking that assumption

-- Hey is this thing on?
+- Hey is this [golden throne](https://wh40k.lexicanum.com/wiki/Golden_Throne) thing on?
 Possibly ...

 # Live demo / training fails